CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 `classIds` is an array of integers of length `instancesLength`.
 Each value specifies the instances's class as an index in the `classes` array.

-**Implementation Note**: The batch table hierarchy does not directly provide an instances's index into its class's `instances` array.
+**Implementation Note**: The Batch Table hierarchy does not directly provide an instances's index into its class's `instances` array.
 Instead the index can be inferred by the number of instances with the same `classId` that have appeared before it.
 An implementation may want to compute these indices at load time so that property access is as fast as possible.

 `parentCounts` is an array of integers of length `instancesLength`.
 Each value specifies the number of parents that instance has.
 If omitted, `parentCounts` is implicitly an array of length `instancesLength`, where all values are 1.